Oluwaseun-ayeni/Oluwaseun-ayeni/README.md

 ### **- 💬About me:**
   <br>

-**I am a disciplined and well trained software engineer that dedicate my time to problem solving and getting good at what i do everyday, I'm always open minded and eager to learn new things and participate in open source**
+**I am a disciplined and well trained software engineer that dedicate my time to problem solving and getting good at what i do everyday, I'm always open minded and eager to learn new things.*
   <br>

 ### **- 📫 How to reach me:**